-Your abs are up there with some of the most used muscles in your body, and a huge part of that comes from your oblique muscles.
-Sadly, your obliques, in particular, are also up with the most easily forgotten about muscles too.
-We're here to change that, and we have some of the best oblique exercises imaginable to help you do it.
+Your abs are up there with some of the most used muscles in your body, and a massive part of that comes from your oblique muscles.
+But, sadly, your obliques, in particular, are also up with the most easily forgotten about muscles.
+We’re here to change that, and we have some of the best oblique exercises imaginable to help you do it.

 Every good list of ab or oblique exercises needs some sort of plank variation.
 It’s a tried and tested method of pushing your abs to their limit with isometric exercise.
-That's perfect to test their strength and still add some definition at the same time.
+That’s perfect for testing their strength and still adding some definition at the same time.

-You can use just about anything to get it done, from kettlebells and dumbells to medicine balls and bodyweight.
+You can use almost anything to get it done, from kettlebells and dumbells to medicine balls and bodyweight.
 It all works wonders for your core.

-With or without added weight, you need to put yourself in a crunch like position or even just contract your abs whilst you are positioned on a stability ball and rotate your body from side to side slowly, and returning back to the centre.
-It's all int the twist, so take it slowly and carefully.
+With or without added weight, you need to put yourself in a crunch-like position or even just contract your abs whilst you are positioned on a stability ball.
+Then, you slowly rotate your body from side to side before returning to the centre.
+It’s all in the twist, so take it slowly and carefully.

 The spiderman is a hard-hitting oblique exercise that uses the same technique as mountain climbers, but with more attention to the sides of the abs rather than the lower abs alone.
 It’s better to do this for timed sets rather than monitored reps, but it’s all about whatever works best for you.

-To do it, you need to get into a plank position and bring your knees toward your elbows as you would do with mountain climbers as we said above.
+You need to get into a plank position and bring your knees toward your elbows as you would with mountain climbers, as we said above.

-The difference is though, this time you bring your legs from the side rather than from under you, which is where your obliques really feel the burn!
-Don't hit your elbows, but use the sideways motion as your guiding point.
+The difference is, though, this time, you bring your legs from the side rather than from under you, which is where your obliques really feel the burn!
+Again, don’t hit your elbows; use the sideways motion as your guiding point.

 Cable wood chops are not always as accessible as the other items on this list, but they’re definitely worth talking about in terms of their oblique effectiveness.